plone/training/docs/mastering-plone/about_mastering.md

 ## Upcoming Trainings

-Next Plone Conference, end of the year.
+Next Plone Conference, usually in october.

-If you want to have an on-site training or want to attend a public training please ask for trainings on <https://community.plone.org>.
+If you want to have an on-site training or want to attend a public training please ask for trainings on <https://community.plone.org> or one of the trainers.

 (about-previous-label)=